Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 simpleBeamSubScript: // a001_330
 ```
 Now to build the script.
 We need to change the defender's ability to Simple.
-We've covered a command to do so, ``changevartomonvalue`` (which should be ``changemondatabyvalue``):
+We've covered a command to do so, ``changemondatabyvalue`` (which should be ``changemondatabyvalue``):
 ```
 simpleBeamSubScript: // a001_330
-    changevartomonvalue VAR_OP_SET, BATTLER_DEFENDER, MON_DATA_ABILITY, ABILITY_SIMPLE // set the defender's ability to simple
+    changemondatabyvalue VAR_OP_SET, BATTLER_DEFENDER, MON_DATA_ABILITY, ABILITY_SIMPLE // set the defender's ability to simple
     endscript
 ```
 But now the animation just plays and the move ends with no indication of what happened.
 From there, we need to print a message, for which we need to add a new message as well:
 ```
 simpleBeamSubScript: // a001_330
-    changevartomonvalue VAR_OP_SET, BATTLER_DEFENDER, MON_DATA_ABILITY, ABILITY_SIMPLE // set the defender's ability to simple
+    changemondatabyvalue VAR_OP_SET, BATTLER_DEFENDER, MON_DATA_ABILITY, ABILITY_SIMPLE // set the defender's ability to simple
     printmessage 1348, TAG_NICK_ABILITY, BATTLER_DEFENDER, BATTLER_DEFENDER, "NaN", "NaN", "NaN", "NaN"
     endscript
 ```